September 4 | John 11:4, 40, 43-44

 “Jesus said to her, “Did I not tell you that if you believed you would see God’s glory?””
 (John 11:40)

 Jesus provides an extraordinary miracle for one of His friends.
 Jesus was known as a Healer.
-Even Martha and Mary say if He would have came before Lazarus died He could have healed Lazarus.
+Even Martha and Mary say if He would have come before Lazarus died He could have healed Lazarus.

 Action Step: Give Jesus the glory for His goodness to you.
 Jesus receives glory because He is your Healer and raises you from the dead.
 You have eternal life because of Jesus.

 Jesus, I give every day of my life to You.
 No matter what I face in this life, You hold my tomorrow.
-And You hold my hand.
+You hold my hand.
 When I pass from this life I know I will be with You forever.